eclipse-syson/syson/.github/PULL_REQUEST_TEMPLATE.md

-# Pull request template

-PLEASE READ ALL ITEMS AND CHECK RELEVANT CHECKBOXES BELOW.
+# PLEASE READ ALL ITEMS AND CHECK ONLY RELEVANT CHECKBOXES BELOW

 ## Project management

-- [ ] Has the pull request been added to the relevant project and milestone?
+- [ ] Has the pull request been added to the relevant milestone?
 - [ ] Have the `priority:` and `pr:` labels been added to the pull request?
 (In case of doubt, start with the labels `priority: low` and `pr: to review later`)
 - [ ] Have the relevant issues been added to the pull request?
 - [ ] Have the relevant labels been added to the issues? (`area:`, `type:`)
-- [ ] Have the relevant issues been added to the same project and milestone as the pull request?
+- [ ] Have the relevant issues been added to the same project milestone as the pull request?

 ## Changelog and release notes